 Con loved being in the company of his nephews and nieces.
 When the soi gathered, the men would retire to the largest room in the house, and settle in for an all night-early morning game of cards – normally poker.
 Shouts of “limit, no kitty”, much blaspheming, and banging of the table would ensure.
 As young children we sat and watched the theatrical performance in awe.
 Vast sums of money accumulated on the table for one “hand”.
 Again, Con was wilfully competitive.
 He played in a very calm and measured way, but also with a fair share of luck, something he would not acknowledge.
 “Skill, son, skill”!
 Perhaps it was.
 He rarely lost at cards.

 The long hours in the shop, 14 hours a day, 7 days a week, with 2 hours break on Sunday between 2:00 and 4:00, gradually wore him down.
 His children too, needed to leave Gilgandra for further education.
-In 1972, he decided to sell the shop to his brother and sister-in-law.
+In 1972, he decided to sell the shop to his brother-in-law and sister-in-law, (Manuel & Voula, Angies brother and sister).
 He and Angie moved to Sydney, and settled in the suburb of Pendle Hill, where they lived for the ensuing 34 years.
 Con was only 56, but he never worked again.